Categories: Off-topic

 The terms he/she are actually fairly rarely used, and can be impolite unless referring to someone whose identity you really don’t know.
 In general it is better to initially use the person’s name plus the topic-marker, then the subject can “default” to that person - ie it isn’t necessary to repeat their name over and over.
 In English, he/she are used to refer to “that person we are talking about” - and Korean does this by using the “topic marker” to make that person explicit and then simply omitting the subject in following sentences - ie letting those sentences default to the “current topic”.

 Korean does not have separate words for different pronoun roles/cases (I/me, he/him, she/her, they/them, etc).
 Instead one of the “marker syllables” described above is appended to any pronoun depending on its role in a sentence.
 Sentences such as “I like ..” or “I go” will start with the pronoun for “I” (using appropriate politeness level) followed by the “subject marker” because in this case “I” is the subject of the sentence.
 A sentence such as “.. with me” or “.. to me” will contain the pronoun for “I” followed by the “object marker”.
+Well, actually as mentioned earlier, the “topic marker” is often used instead of the “subject marker”, particularly when talking about the same thing for multiple sentences - and as “I” is one of the most popular topics of conversation, the sound “chaw-nurn” is heard very often.

-One special note about the pronoun “I” when used with the subject-marker: it changes form and is not 저가
+One special note about the pronouns “I” and “you”: when used with the subject-marker they change form.

 Articles (“A” and “The”)